Skip to main content

 SENIOR SCIENTIST AND DIRECTOR, MAS AND CERTIFICATE PROGRAMS IN POPULATION HEALTH MANAGEMENT

 Mark is the Program Director for the MAS in Population Health Management and the Certificate in Population Health Management.
 He is an experienced health care executive and Board Certified in Healthcare Management as a Fellow in the American College of Healthcare Executives.
 His healthcare management experience includes ambulatory services and physician practice development, physician integration, care delivery model innovation and service line management.
 He also has extensive experience leading ambulatory quality and patient safety improvement initiatives and developing managed care infrastructure and care management under global capitation.
 Mark earned his Bachelor of Science in Emergency Health Services Administration from the University of Maryland, his MBA from the University of Baltimore, and his Doctorate in Public Health (DrPH) from the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
 Mark teaches course about the US Health Care System, Health Care Financing, Leadership and Management, and Healthcare Strategy in both face-2-face and on-line formats.
 His areas of research interest include organizational and management factors that influence change, physician alignment and engagement, and quality and patient safety within organized delivery systems.
-Read Bio.
+Read Bio(link is external).

 David Baker, DrPH, MBA